openedx/open-edx-proposals/oeps/processes/oep-0014-proc-archive-repos.rst

 2. Unless you have the relevant permissions to perform this step, create a new `GitHub Request on the Axim board`_  and ask them to do the following:

+  - Transfer the associated DEPR issue from the to-be-archived repo to `public-engineering`_ (if applicable).

+    - Note: the actual Github transfer request takes a little time, so be patient to avoid creating multiple tickets.

   - Archive the repository per `GitHub's archive process`_

   - Move the repository to the openedx-unsupported organization